126.96.36.199 Partially Authoritarian Governments

 A Guardian article, 15 years of Vladimir Putin: 15 ways he has changed Russia and the world, describes how President Putin has “consistently moved toward greater consolidation of his own power” by eliminating opponents, developing a “cult of personality” and restoring Russian national pride.
+He was given credit for restoring the economy of Russia, which had “contracted by more than two-fifths” during its implementation of market reforms in the 1990s, causing many Russians to associate liberal democracy with economic hardship.

 In Turkey, President Recep Tayyip Erdogan has also been consolidating his power.
 An Economist article, Recep Tayyip the First, described how “Mr Erdogan and his party, plus their ultranationalist allies, scored a double knockout in Turkey’s elections” in June 2018.
 “Though free, it was the most unfair election in Turkey in decades”.